CreateUNSW/vivid18/README.md

 # vivid18
 Working code for Synergy, CREATE NSW's entry to Vivid Sydney in 2018.

+Directory structure: